Procrastination: Swatting The Ankle Biters

-Have you ever noticed that the longer you procrastinate about doing something, the bigger it seems to become, and tougher to begin to tackle?
-Then, when you actually do whatever it was you were putting off, you feel so good that it is over that you are surprised you didn’t just do it when it first showed up on your “to-do” list?
+Have you ever noticed that the longer you procrastinate about doing something, the bigger it seems to become, and the tougher it is to tackle?
+Then, when you actually do whatever it was you were putting off, you feel so good that you are surprised you didn’t just do it when it first showed up on your “to-do” list?

-In fact, it seems as though you spent far more time and energy worrying and thinking about doing whatever it was than it took to actually do it.
-Sometimes those tasks are pretty significant, writing and defending a thesis, for instance, and sometimes they are less so, perhaps scheduling a doctor’s appointment.
+Sometimes those tasks are pretty significant, such as writing and defending a thesis, and sometimes they are minor, such as scheduling a doctor’s appointment.

-No matter the size of the tasks, the longer you put them off, the more stress they can create in your life.
-A wise friend refers to things about which we are prone to procrastinate as “ankle biters” — like those annoying “no- see-um” flies that can take the fun out of being outside.
+No matter the size of the task, the longer you put it off, the more stress it can create in your life.
+A friend refers to things we are prone to put off as “ankle biters” — like those annoying “no-see-um” flies that can take the fun out of being outside.

-The more of them there are, the more stressed you feel, the more fatigued you become, and the less likely you are to begin those things which you have been putting off.
+The more things you put off, the more stressed you feel.
+And the more fatigued you become, the less likely you are to begin those things.

 Here are some easy things you can do to help you avoid procrastinating.